-The Pierce County HMPUC determined that the hazards established in the 2012 plan were still the most significant threats to Pierce County and the Cities of Blackshear, Offerman, and Patterson.
-However, the order of priority of the hazards has been rearranged (see Chapter 2).
+The Bacon County HMPUC determined that the hazards established in the 2013 plan were still the most significant threats to Bacon County and the City of Alma.

 A Hazard, Risk, and Vulnerability (HRV) Assessment has been formulated through a variety of information obtained during the planning process.
 Information has been obtained from web sites, published sources, and personal accounts regarding hazards, their history in the community, and when and where they were active.
 These may be seen in Appendix A, Appendix D, and Appendix F.